- Dead Cells is just one of the games blocked by a failed to load library steam.hdll error.

 The game brought a lot of attention and for a good reason – it’s quite awesome for all true enthusiasts.

-However, for some peculiar reason, some players aren’t able to run it and blame it on a a failed to load library steam.hdll pop up.
+However, for some peculiar reason, some players aren’t able to run it and blame it on the following Dead Cells related pop-up:

-The 6-step list below will help your game up and running again in no time.
+The 6-step list below will help your game up and running again in no time, so make sure you read it completely.

 What can I do if Dead Cells failed to load library steam.hdll?